FAQs

 What land uses do conservation easements typically prohibit?

-Every conservation easement is different depending on the conservation goals and each landowners circumstances, yet most will prohibit excessive new development, confined livestock feeding operations, mining, logging, and the destruction of wildlife habit, native plant communities or historic sites.
+Every conservation easement is different depending on the conservation goals and each landowner’s circumstances, yet most will prohibit excessive new development, confined livestock feeding operations, mining, logging, and the destruction of wildlife habitat, native plant communities, or historic sites.

 Does the entire property have to be included in an easement?